Centr Logo

 5. Continue walking to the right for a set number of repetitions, then reverse direction.

-2. Banded butt lift + open
+2. Banded glute bridge + open

 Strengthen your glutes and hamstrings with this banded glute bridge variation.
 The “open” motion engages your hip abductors, enhancing lower-body strength and stability.